bigcommerce/dev-docs/CONTRIBUTING.md

 Thanks for showing interest in contributing!

-The following is a set of guidelines for contributing to BigCommerce Developer Documentation.
-These are just guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+The following is a set of guidelines for contributing to BigCommerce's Developer Documentation.
+These are guidelines, not rules.
+Use your best judgment, and make proposed changes to this document in a pull request.

 ## Making a Quick Edit

 The easiest way to edit a file is using GitHub's web interface:

-1. Navigate to the file in github ([making-requests.md](/bigcommerce/dev-docs/blob/master/docs/api-docs/getting-started/making-requests.md), for example)
+1. Navigate to the file in github ([making-requests.md](NEED NEW URL), for example)
 2. Click the **pencil** icon to **Edit This File**
 3. Make the edit
 4. Type a commit message